D-B’s Headrick, Boone’s Lewis take Run for the Hills titles - NewsBreak

 Elizabethton's Ride Into Fall bike rides set for Thursdays in September

 ELIZABETHTON — With the approach of fall, the Elizabethton/Carter County Chamber of Commerce is once again hosting its free Ride Into Fall, a series of community bike rides each Thursday evening in September.
-Riders will meet at 6:15 p.m. at the Edwards Island parking area, just across from the...
+The bicycle riders will meet at 6:15 p.m. at the Edwards Island parking area, just across...

 Comments / 0